 Longview School's programs are designed for students who receive services through special education and have behavior goals.
 Therefore, students must have a current IEP to attend Longview.
 Support systems are in place that focus on students' behavioral and social-emotional needs.
-Students are referred that have a history of behavioral struggles in school, as well as documented strategies that have been put in place that have not been successful with helping students maintain behavioral expectations conducive to learning in the school setting.
-Students who currently attend a Wake County public school must be referred to Longview by their current school.
+Students who are referred, have a history of behavioral struggles in school, as well as documented strategies that have been put in place that have not been successful with helping students maintain behavioral expectations conducive to learning in the school setting.
+Students who currently attend a Wake County public school must be referred to Longview by their current school, with assistance from the school's assigned behavioral specialist.
 The goal at Longview is to work closely with the referring school's behavioral specialist to help the student learn to control behaviors so they can transition back to the base school.
 Students that are not able to return to the base schools are able to graduate from Longview.